greg0rys/greg0rys.github.io/index.md

 ---
-layout: custom
+layout: default
-title: Welcome to [Your Name]'s Website
+title: Welcome to shenefelt.net
 ---

 ## About Me